regismartins/ce-aks-tf/README.md

 $
 ```

-4. Once the Terrafor has being successfully `ce-ob-aks-tf` directory, you can apply the Terraform code.
+4. Once the Terrafor has being successfully `ce-aks-tf` directory, you can apply the Terraform code.

 ```sh
 terraform apply -auto-approve